brickbots/PiFinder/docs/build_guide_assembly.md

 ![Build Guide Step](../images/build_guide/v1.6/build_guide_08.jpeg)

+If you are building a flat unit, just set the camera cable to the side as it gets routed in a different manner.
+For left/right builds, it's easier to get the cable roughly positioned now.

 Return to the Raspberry Pi assembly and thread the camera cable through as shown.
 Note the orientation/direction of the silver contacts at each end of the cable.
 The photo below shows the Right hand cable routing.
 For the left-hand version, the routing goes the opposite direction.

 ![Build Guide Step](../images/build_guide/v1.6/build_guide_08b.jpeg)